top of page

 Challenge

-While overseeing over $50M/year in production budgets for Chevrolet, I saw two persistent inefficiencies:
+While overseeing over $50M/year in production budgets for Chevrolet, I noted two persistent inefficiencies:

-As the executive in charge of sustainable production, I needed a smarter model—one that reduced waste while increasing creative flexibility.
+Operations need to evolve into a smarter, sustainable model—one that reduced waste while increasing creative flexibility.

 Solution

-I designed a proposal for a Virtual Production stage in Detroit, tailored to automotive workflows.
+I designed and presented a proposal for a Virtual Production stage in Detroit, tailored to automotive workflows.
 The plan included financial modeling, carbon savings, and ROI projections.
 The model offered:

 Outcome

-Although the plan was not executed due to a GM agency transition, it remains a sharp example of forward-thinking production strategy—one that tackled cost, sustainability, and creative ambition in a single move.
+The plan was well received but not executed due to client-side transitions.
+Its mention here is as a sharp example of forward-thinking production strategy—one that tackled cost, sustainability, and creative ambition in a single move.